kahalewai/dual-auth/README.md

 ## How dual-auth Works

-Implement dual-auth by following the guides below.
-Each guide enforces the same core requirement:
+Implementing dual-subject authorization requires that your Application/Agent becomes dual-subject aware AND your existing IAM Solution is configured to support AGBAC.
+The dual-auth library is used to make your Application/Agent dual-subject aware.
+The IAM Configuration Guides will walk you through configuring your IAM Solution.
+Each implementation enforces the same core requirement:

 <br>